 I recommend that you keep it turned on, but you’ll probably be just fine if you turn it off and make frequent System Image Backups.

-Bonus tip: This post explains how to reset your Windows 10 installation to clear up glitches and irritating system issues.
+Bonus tip: The “Quick Tip” in this archived newsletter issue explains how to reset your Windows 11 installation to clear up glitches and irritating system issues.